Frax Finance Votes to Fully Collateralize Its $1 Billion Stablecoin

 Full disclaimer: This platform includes third party opinions.
 We do not endorse their accuracy.
 Digital asset prices can be volatile.
 Do your own research.See full terms here.

+- Via community suggestions and votes, a decentralized autonomous organization manages its issuer, Frax Finance.

+- In the project’s Telegram group conversation, Sam Kazemian, co-founder of Frax Finance, stated that he preferred boosting the collateral since it was the “safest design.

-The community of Frax Finance, a decentralized finance protocol with some $2 billion in total value locked, voted to fully collateralize the protocol’s native stablecoin frax (FRX), according to a vote concluded Wednesday.
+According to a vote that was completed on Wednesday, the community of Frax Finance, a decentralized financial system with almost $2 billion in total value locked, decided to fully collateralize the protocol’s native stablecoin frax (FRX).

-The proposal FIP-188, posted last week on Frax’s governance forum, suggested setting the target collateral ratio to 100% using protocol earnings to increase the stablecoin reserves.
+Using protocol earnings to boost the stablecoin reserves, the proposal FIP-188, which was posted last week on Frax’s governance forum, urged boosting the desired collateral ratio to 100%.

-The result represents a significant shift for FRX, the fifth largest stablecoin with more than $1 billion in market capitalization, as it eliminates the algorithmic element of the stablecoin’s stabilizing mechanism.
+As a result, the algorithmic component of the stablecoin’s stabilizing mechanism is eliminated, which represents a substantial change for FRX, the fifth largest stablecoin with a market valuation of more than $1 billion.

-Read more: Algorithmic Stablecoins: What They Are and How They Can Go Terribly Wrong

-Frax uses a hybrid design to keep its price pegged to the U.S. dollar.
-It is 80% backed by crypto asset collateral and partially stabilized algorithmically, burning and minting the protocol’s governance token FXS.
-Its issuer, Frax Finance, is managed by a decentralized autonomous organization through community proposals and votings.
+To keep its pricing tied to the dollar, Frax uses a hybrid design.
+It is partially algorithmically stabilized and 80% backed by crypto asset collateral, burning and minting the protocol’s governance token FXS.
+Via community suggestions and votes, a decentralized autonomous organization manages its issuer, Frax Finance.

-According to the proposal, the protocol will not create additional FXS to hike the collateral ratio, which would inflate the token’s supply.
-Instead, it proposes retaining protocol revenues and authorizing the purchase of up to $3 million of frxETH, the protocol’s liquid ether staking derivative, to prop up reserves.
+The protocol won’t add more FXS, as that would increase the collateral ratio and increase the token’s supply, according to the proposal.
+Instead, it suggests keeping protocol income and allowing up to $3 million worth of frxETH, the protocol’s liquid ether staking counterpart, to be bought in order to maintain reserves.

+In the project’s Telegram group conversation, Sam Kazemian, co-founder of Frax Finance, stated that he preferred boosting the collateral since it was the “safest design.

-Frax’s decision comes after multiple algorithmic stablecoins lost their price peg and eventually collapsed last year, triggering a wider downfall in crypto markets.
-The highest-profile fall, TerraUSD’s death spiral in May, wiped out several digital asset firms in the subsequent contagion.
+Once several algorithmic stablecoins lost their price peg and ultimately fell last year, leading to a larger decline in the cryptocurrency markets, Frax made its decision.
+The contagion that followed the most high-profile decline, TerraUSD’s death spiral in May, destroyed a number of digital asset enterprises.

-Read more: SEC Sues Terraform Labs, Do Kwon for Misleading Investors on TerraUSD Stablecoin

-Frax has been the fastest-growing liquid staking protocol for ETH with a 42% growth over the past 30 days, according to data by DefiLlama.
+DISCLAIMER: The Information on this website is provided as general market commentary and does not constitute investment advice.
+We encourage you to do your research before investing.

 View full text